JorelC18/3311Project-Echo/README.md

 The main executable java file is MainTest.java.

-Input your own SQL username and passwor
+Input your own SQL url, username, and password in both the MainTest class and the SQLConnection class.

 Then run MainTest.java to see the GUI and start the program.